Reading List – click on book image

 “The opposite of racist isn’t ‘not racist.’
 It is ‘anti-racist.’”

 This course is unique, but hardly original, being built on the works and geniuses of those before me who have committed to teaching the oft-taboo subjects of race, culture, and human rights.
 The list is long.

 The course was developed while I was HS Principal at The American School in London, and taught as a social studies elective during the fall semesters of 2010, 2011, and 2012.
 I revised and truncated the curriculum when I moved to the International Schools Group in Saudi Arabia, where I served as Superintendent.
-Today, I have continued the course at the American School of Dubai, where I serve as Superintendent.
+I continued the course at the American School of Dubai, where I also served as Superintendent.
 Here are the standards-based curriculum maps in Atlas.
 See further down the page for the Unit plans.
 The course, now in its 10th iteration, is open-source, so please take and use the parts you feel are germane to your school and community.

 The Journey We Will Take Together

-This course is designed to take students on a “journey of discovery” through the generation of compelling questions and the exploration of big ideas as it relates to the concept of antiracism.
-The course takes an inquiry-based approach, and will explore social topics that are challenging to talk about, such as privilege, prejudice, racism, and the biology of our differences.
+This course is designed to take students on a “journey of discovery” through the exploration of compelling questions and the discussion of big ideas as it relates to the concept of antiracism.
+The course takes an inquiry-based approach, exploring social justice topics that are sometimes difficult to talk about, such as privilege, prejudice, racism, and the biology of our differences.
 Students will come to appreciate how culture is humanity’s greatest legacy.
-Students will curate their own assumptions and perspectives on the differences among us, and in the process, develop empathy for others.
-The aim is to empower students to contribute to a more just world.
-The development of compassion, communication and collaboration skills, and cultural competence will help participants become global citizens, ready to take informed action.
-Knowledge and skills will be applied to real-life dilemmas and issues (e.g. racial tension in the U.S. over discriminatory police tactics).
+Students will curate their own opinions and perspectives on the differences among us, and in the process, develop empathy for others.
+The aim of the course is to empower students to contribute to a more just world.
+The development of compassion, communication and collaboration skills, and cultural competence will help participants become global citizens, ready to take informed anti-racist action.

 The Format of This Course